Process

 -

-I also want to understand the less obvious pieces.
-How you handle uncertainty.
-How you think about money.
-What keeps you up at night.
-The creative rhythms of your work.
-The pressure points.
-The long term vision that sits behind it all.Financial planning is as much art as it is science.
+But I also want to understand the less obvious pieces: how you think about money, what keeps you up at night, the creative rhythms of your work, and the long-term vision that sits behind all of it.

 -